SurveyMan/SMPy/README.md

 Contributors
 ===========

-This library is primarily the work of @mmcmahon13.
+This library is primarily the work of @mmcmahon13, with guidance and packaging help from @etosch.